justas-d/cscape/CScape.Core/notes.md

 ﻿# TODO
+	* Segregate the Player class into smaller interfaces (maybe)
+		* Replace usages of Player with usages of these smaller interfaces.

 	* Investigate wonky off by one follow target coords
 	* Invensitage reboot limbo
 	* Separate packet metadata and writing packet data to out stream